The glossary defines terms you’ll encounter as you read Using iTunes U Public Site Manager.

 An area in an iTunes U Public Site Manager page containing links to language pages.
 The Languages list appears when you add it to your provider page and your site contains courses or collections in more than one language.

-A general term for any of the following user interface elements: Quick Links list, Categories list, Top Collections list, tag list, URL list, Languages list, and so on.
+A general term for any of the following user interface elements: Quick Links list, Categories list, Top Content list, tag list, URL list, Languages list, and so on.

 Supplemental information about a media file type.
 For example, an audio file contains audio information.
 The name of the person that created the file, the length of the file, the title of the file, description, and so on, are all examples of metadata a file might contain.